TavoJG/Express-TS-Template/README.md

 All the tests suites live on [tests](./tests) folder.
 If you need some Env variables, you can declare it on [env](./tests/env.js) file

+## Running in Docker

+---

+There is a [Dockerfile](./Dockerfile) to build and run a image on a container.

 ## Something more

 ---